The Bulletin goes electronic for 2017 & beyond - The Bulletin

 Good riddance, 2016!
-You’ve been a tumultuous year, 2016, and since the New Year ends in the number 7, we can hope it lives up to its reputation as a bearer of good luck.
+You’ve been a tumultuous year, 2016, and since this New Year number ends in 7, we can hope it lives up to its reputation as a bearer of good luck.

 For The Bulletin, November 2016 was the final month we printed a newspaper.
 From now on, The Bulletin remains “in The Cloud,” available here online at www.thebulletin.ca.